The NDECPTA connects local families through learning and play to

 The mission of Hope Supply Co. is to meet the critical needs of homeless children across North Texas by providing necessities such as clothing, school supplies, toys and programs to enhance their lives.

-This year, the NDECPTA will support Hope Supply Co. via donation drives.
+This year, the NDECPTA will support Hope Supply Co. via a diaper donation drive in September.